marius321967/web-monitor/readme.md

 ## config.yml

-web-monitor requires that you set up:
+web-monitor requires you to set up:
 - endpoints to monitor
 - people to notify
 - credentials for notification services